The Process (collective): Logo

-The Process Cross — formed by the overlapping of 4 P's - was borrowed from The Process Church of the Final Judgement (Process Church) and appears on albums by Ministry (band) and the Skinny Puppy/Throbbing Gristle collaboration Puppy Gristle.
+The Process Cross — formed by the overlapping of 4 P's - was borrowed from The Process Church of the Final Judgement (Process Church) and appears on albums by Ministry and the Skinny Puppy/Throbbing Gristle collaboration Puppy Gristle.
 The Process Cross also appears in several Skinny Puppy music videos.
 Director William Morrison has the symbol tattooed on his forearm; musician Genesis P-Orridge and Satanic Temple founder Lucien Greaves bear the mark on their biceps.

 In 1993 Morrison received a cease-and-desist letter from lawyers representing Chase Bank, claiming the bank owned the copyright to The Process' logo.
 Morrison suggested the lawyers obtain a copy of a book written by William Sims Bainbridge in 1978, titled Satan's Power: A Deviant Psychotherapy Cult, which would definitively prove The Process Church of the Final Judgement held the copyright.
 Morrison did not hear back from the lawyers.

 Initiating The Process

-In 1992, Rick Rubin invited Skinny Puppy (and their entourage) to reside at the Shangri-La (recording studio) in Malibu, California, while creating their first album for American Recordings.
+In 1992, Rick Rubin invited Skinny Puppy (and their entourage) to reside at the Shangri-La recording studio in Malibu, California, while creating their first album for American Recordings.
 Genesis P-Orridge was enlisted to work on the project.
 During a brainstorming session on potential concepts for the album, P-Orridge produced copies of a magazine produced by the Process Church titled Love, Sex, Death, and Fear.
 Morrison recalls himself and Ordo Templi Orientis member Adam Rostoker (Adam Walks Between Worlds) as immediately excited by the material.
 Nivek Ogre was also intrigued.

 Although The Process Church of the Final Judgement is credited as the conceptual inspiration for The Process collective, members have cited media theorist Marshall McLuhan and cultural critic Neil Postman as influences, stating that the collective was looking to explore media technologies and their impact on culture.

 Thee Process IS...

-The manifesto promotes the use of Chaos magic, sigils, trance, and the cut-up technique to unleash powers suppressed by various manifestations of social control.
+The manifesto promotes the use of chaos magic, sigils, trance, and the cut-up technique to unleash powers suppressed by various manifestations of social control.
 William S. Burroughs, Robert Anton Wilson, Aleister Crowley, Thelema, and the 23 enigma are referenced; many of the ideas articulated are a rehash of Genesis P-Orridge's previous work with Thee Temple ov Psychick Youth.
 Neo-pagan attitudes and Buddhist references also permeate the syncretic text.
 Transmission of The Process is described as analogous to that of the zen koan and is described as the "idealized Hidden Instrument of Evolution".
 Deprogramming, the fulfillment of one's True Will, the liberation of sexuality, and the subversion/dissembling of Control (in the Burroughsian sense) are addressed in the document.
 Ideas borrowed from anarchism, such as mutuality and decentralization, get play as well.
 The Process is self-described as a "non-organization" recognizing "thee reality ov Individuals", consciously formulated to look appear as a cult to the mainstream.
 The Process sees itself as "sucksessors" to the hippies and surrealists and claims to have "bases" in UK, Holland, Germany, Sweden, Canada, and America.
 The document is attributed to Father Malachi.
 Strangely, there are no overt references to Process Church of the Final Judgement.